-There are 3 ways to put wildlife conservation on a legal footing.
+There are three ways to put wildlife conservation on a legal footing.

-2. - establish a treaty for a particular region
+- Establish a treaty for a particular region

 Conservation on international trade in Endangered Species (of Wilf Fauna and Flora)

 CITES was signed since 1973 and now there are over 110 nations who have signed.
 It

 prohibits International commercial trade in the rarest 600 species of animals and plants

 and requires licences from the country of origin for export of about another 200 groups.

 CITES deals with the problem of widespread, illegal trade of the threatened species.

 The ligitimate trade is worth billions of dollars per year and although the illegal

 trade has been cut back by CITES it is still a big business.
 For example Japan still